ibm-cloud-docs/hp-virtual-servers/architecture-workload-isolation.md

 | Service name | Description|
 | -----------|-------------------------------|
 | Akamai, Cloudflare | Akamai and Cloudflare are used as the primary providers for DNS, global load balancing, and web firewall functionality in {{site.data.keyword.hpvs}}. |
-{: caption="Table 2.
-Dependencies on third party services" caption-side="bottom"}
+{: caption="Dependencies on third party services" caption-side="bottom"}